-- 1. In the event of violation of the above rule due to an emotional response, one of the parties involved reports this to the Director - 2.
-If one of the parties involved files a complaint with the Director, a meeting between the parties involved and the Director is arranged wherever possible - 3.
-If no satisfactory solution is found during the above meeting or if a conversation is not possible, the Director advises the parties involved to file the complaint with the management and / or the confidential adviser.
+- 1. In the event of violation of the above rule due to an emotional response, one of the parties involved reports this to management. - 2.
+A meeting between the parties involved is arranged, when deemed necessary with management joining. - 3.
+If one of the parties involved files a complaint, a meeting between the parties involved and management is arranged wherever possible. - 4.
+If no satisfactory solution is found during the above meeting or if a conversation is not possible, management advises the parties involved to file the complaint with the management and/ or the confidential adviser.
 The confidential adviser can refer the matter to the board or to the national complaints committee.